Our Services

 If you have an autoimmune disease and are considering colonics, discuss the following with your doctor:

-If you're experiencing new or worsening gut symptoms—pain, bleeding, severe constipation or diarrhea—use a free Medically approved LLM Symptom Checker Chat Bot to quickly evaluate your symptoms and determine whether you need immediate medical care or can schedule a routine gastroenterology appointment.
+If you're experiencing new or worsening gut symptoms—pain, bleeding, severe constipation or diarrhea—take a moment to check your symptoms with Ubie's free AI-powered tool to quickly evaluate what you're experiencing and get personalized guidance on whether you need immediate medical care or can schedule a routine gastroenterology appointment.

 Always speak to your doctor or a qualified healthcare professional before starting or stopping any medical treatment.